theideasmith/Netrain/README.md

 | `"optimizer"`            | Which optimization scheme to use (see keras optimizers https://keras.io/optimizers/ for the valid options) |
 | `"loss"`                 | Which loss function to use for the model (see keras objectives for the valid options https://keras.io/objectives/) |

+Anytime you want to introduce a new model you can add the necessary logic to your configuration function

 ### WARNING – Make sure `wpath` and `archpath` have enough space to store all your networks and their architectures before you begin training.